luanharaujo/assembler/README.md

 The identifiers of variables and labels are limited to 50 characters and follow the common rules of the C language.

-The TEXT section and DATA section will always be marked and in the same order.
-Like the exemple below.
+The TEXT section and DATA section will always be marked and will always be in the same order.
+As in the exemple below.

 ```
 SECTION TEXT